 Bacteria have developed resistance to beta-lactam (BL) antibiotics by producing beta-lactamase enzymes, which catalytically inactivate BL antibiotics.
 Today, over 70% of hospital-based infections caused by gram-negative bacteria are associated with an antibiotic resistant organism.1 To overcome this kind of resistance, BL antibiotics have been successfully combined in the past with beta-lactamase inhibitors (BLI) (Amoxicillin/Clavulanic acid, Piperacillin/Tazobactam).
 Unfortunately, the suite of existing BLIs are not sufficiently broad in their effectiveness against the extended spectrum beta-lactamases (ESBLs) and different subtypes of carbapenem-hydrolyzing beta-lactamases (carbapenemases), including against the superbugs that express NDM and VIM metallo-beta-lactamases.

 A new injectable broad-spectrum-lactamase inhibitor (BLI) with activity against all of the major sub-classes of beta-lactamases, including both the well-established serine beta-lactamases and the emerging metallo-beta-lactamases.
-VNRX-5133 has completed Phase 1 clinical development in a fixed combination with the 4th generation cephalosporin Cefepime, and the combination will start Phase 3 pivotal trials in mid-2018.
+VNRX-5133 has completed Phase 1 clinical development in a fixed combination with the 4th generation cephalosporin Cefepime, and the combination will start Phase 3 pivotal trials in the second half of 2018.
 The VNRX-5133/cefepime combination has the potential to be best-in-class against multi-drug resistant (MDR) gram-negative bacterial infections, including Carbapenem-resistant Enterobacteriaceae (CRE) and Carbapenem-resistant Pseudomonas aeruginosa (CR-PA).

 A novel broad-spectrum orally-bioavailable BLI, with potent activity against both ESBLs and serine carbapenemases.
 Oral treatments effective also against multi-drug-resistant gram-negative bacteria are urgently needed so that patients can be discharged more quickly from the hospital and continue the therapy at home, or avoid hospitalization altogether.
 Preclinical and Phase 1 development are financially supported by NIAID (BAA# HHSN272201600029C).